GW Invariants Relative Normal Crossings Divisors: The relative GW invariant

-The existence of a family $\la_l\ra 0, \; \mu(z)\ra 0$ of solutions to (\ref{match.enh.m.n}) is not automatic (it is equivalent to condition (g) of Theorem \ref{thm.exist.lim}) and therefore imposes combinatorial conditions on the topological data $s$ of $f$, like those in Remark \ref{rem.comb.cond.triv}.
-The locus of the equations (\ref{match.enh.m.n}), thought as equations in the parameters $(\la, \mu)\in \cx^{m}\ti \cx^{\ell(s)}$ is smooth for $(\la, \mu)\ne 0$, but may be singular at $(\la, \mu)=0$ (it is only a pseudo-manifold, or a branched manifold with several branches coming together at 0).
-But we can instead use a refined compactification over $(\la, \mu)=0$ which is smooth.
-One way is to re-express this local model in terms of its link at the origin, which is smooth, as we have essentially done in the proof of Theorem \ref{thm.exist.lim} to get (\ref{enh.a.y=d.full}).
-As we have seen there, we can also eliminate the trivial components, reducing the equations (\ref{match.enh.m.n}) to the following equations: \bear a_i(x^-) a_i(x^+) \mu(x)^{s_i(x)}=\prod_{l=l_i^-(x)} ^ {l_i^+(x)} \la_{l}. \eear for all nodes $x$ of $C_0$ and all directions $i\in I(x)$. \end{rem}
+As we have seen, the existence of a family $\la_l\ra 0, \; \mu(z)\ra 0$ of solutions to the typically overdetermined system (\ref{match.enh.m.n}) is not automatic, and therefore imposes both conditions on the leading coefficients of $\wt f$ as well as combinatorial conditions on the topological data $\wt \si\in \mathcal T_V$ associated to $\wt f$.
+The locus of the equations (\ref{match.enh.m.n}), thought as equations in the parameters $(\la, \mu)\in \cx^{m}\ti \cx^{|D_+|}$ is smooth for $(\la, \mu)\ne 0$, but may be singular at $(\la, \mu)=0$ (it is only a pseudo-manifold, or a branched manifold with several branches coming together at 0).
+We can instead use a refined compactification over $(\la, \mu)=0$ which has orbifold singularities, or equivalently work instead with the linear system of equations (\ref{full.enh.log}) obtained after taking $\log$ of these equations, i.e. consider a cylindrical (perhaps more appropriately called toroidal) compactification, as in the last paragraph of \S 4 in \cite{ip2}.

+This is essentially what we did in the proof of Theorem \ref{thm.exist.lim} to get the refined matching conditions (\ref{enh.a.y=d.full}) in (d) for the gluing parameter $\la=1$ together with the asymptotics in part (e).
+A brief inspection of equation (\ref{enh.a.y=d.full}) shows it is precisely the inverse image under $\Ev$ of the antidiagonal $\De^\pm$ in the weighted projective space $\P_{s(y)}NW_{J(y)}$, including its multiplicity $\al(x)$ in (\ref{multipl.s}) contributing to the order of the (finite) isotropy group $\Aut (f)\le T_\si$ of $f$ (whenever $\Aut C=1$).

+As we have also seen in the proof of Theorem \ref{thm.exist.lim}, we could instead eliminate the trivial components, replacing the equations (\ref{match.enh.m.n}) with the following subset of equations: \bear a_i(x^-) a_i(x^+) \mu(x)^{s_i(x)}=\prod_{l=l_i^-(x)} ^ {l_i^+(x)} \la_{l}. \eear with one equation in each direction $i\in I(x)$ and for each node $x$ of $C_0$.
+Starting with a solution of (\ref{match.enh.m-trivial}) which involves only leading coefficients information at the nontrivial components of $f$, we can always uniquely solve the equations (\ref{match.enh.m.n}) to find all the leading coefficients of the (decorated) trivial components; the solutions will again have the correct asymptotics as $\la,\mu\ra 0$ provided $\si\in \mathcal T_V$.